s-bashar/s-bashar.github.io/_projects/Self_Made_SQL_Database_C++/index.md

 ### **Processors:**

 The next abstraction layer is the processor classes, we have 6.
 "BasicProcessor", "DataBaseProcessor", "TableProcessor", "INsertProcessor", "SelectProcessor", "UpdateandDelProcessor". <br>
-Each processor single task is to setup the chain of responsibility for each type of query (i.e. Basic Query, DataBase Query, Table Query, or etc...). <br>
+Each processor single task is to setup the chain of responsibility for each type of query (i.g.
+Basic Query, DataBase Query, Table Query, or etc...). <br>

 This design follows the three core principles of good software: **readability**, **scalability/maintainability**, and **low cognitive effort**.